dsklnr/Spotify_ETL_Pipeline/README.md

 <h2>Program walk-through:</h2>

 <p align="left">
 To begin this project I had to create an account on spotify.
 Then I had to listen to at least 20 songs in order for the spotify API to work properly.
-The next day I was able to start creating my ETL pipeline using Python.
 First I needed to generate a token for my recenly played tracks.
 I did that here: https://developer.spotify.com/console/get-recently-played/?limit=&after=1652408889&before=.
-Then in python I created a database location for my sqlite database, a USER_ID that is assigned to my spotify username, and a token that is assigned to the generated token from the previous link.
+The next day I was able to start creating my ETL pipeline using Python.
+In Python I created a database location for my sqlite database, a USER_ID that is assigned to my spotify username, and a token that is assigned to the generated token from the previous link.
 <br/>
 <br/>
 <img src="https://imgur.com/LORpS5m.png" height="100%" width="100%" alt="Dashboard Screen"/>